 - Determine and employ recommendations for carbohydrate intake and timing of meals in young athletes for before and after practice, and before and after sporting events.

-- Determine and employ adequate and appropriate dietary protein intake to enhance not only athletic performance, but also with proper growth and development of the child and adolescent athlete.
+- Determine and employ adequate and appropriate dietary protein intake to enhance not only athletic performance, but also to support proper growth and development of the child and adolescent athlete.

 - Identify optimal fat intake for a healthy balance of dietary fat intake and caloric expenditure to improve overall health and athletic development.

 - Determine proper hydration for the exercising child and adolescent athlete to guarantee optimal sports performance and avoidance of adverse health problems.